SimonHaas/hidden-service/README.md

 If you do not want to change settings in your browser, you can use [webtop](https://github.com/SimonHaas/webspace) on port 3000 to open a remote instance of firefox.
 In this case, set the SOCKS proxy to `torproxy:9050`.

+Just like on the clear web you can use multiple services via different ports on the same address.
+You can also host multiple hostnames eg. multiple .onion-addresses.

 ## vanity addresses

 https://community.torproject.org/onion-services/advanced/vanity-addresses/